Kumamoto's Cuisine Part 2: Lotus roots, ramen, and more...

 Although tonkotsu (pork bone) ramen is commonplace, Kumamoto has carved out its own particular style.
 According to Yuichiro Yamada, a professional noodle writer based on the southern island of Kyushu, where Kumamoto itself is located, Kumamoto ramen came from the town of Kurume to the north of the region.
 But whereas Kurume ramen is eaten as a snack, Kumamoto ramen is enjoyed as a whole meal.
 The soup is generally milder and lighter, and the noodles are also of medium thickness as opposed to thin.
 But perhaps the most distinctive characteristic is the topping of garlic chips.
 In short, Kumamoto ramen is delicious, but probably best avoided on a date.

-Kurume ramen spread to the town Tamana in the north of Kumamoto prefecture.
+Kurume ramen spread to the town Tamana in the north of Kumamoto Prefecture.
 Inspired by its tastiness and spying a gap in the market, Yasunori Yamanaka opened Komurasaki in Kumamoto city itself in 1954, along with his wife Chizuko and three craftsmen from Tamana.
 It was this restaurant that established the garlic tradition.
 “They thought there was something lacking in the taste,” explains Shizuka Yamanaka, the second-generation owner.
-They began experimenting by mincing garlic and deep-frying it to create chips, and years they developed a garlic powder five to six years later.
+They began experimenting by mincing garlic and deep-frying it to create chips, and they developed a garlic powder five to six years later.

 Kumamoto ramen has slowly spread across the city, and with no shortage of creative adaptations.
 One store has transformed the garlic chips into a garlic oil, and offers a topping of raw eggs.
 And another store is hotting up the competition with different spice levels.